kndshein/PersonalPortfolioV1-Legacy/readme.md

 #### MVP

-- Pull data using google json API
+- Pull data using google API
 - CSS grid for galleries
 - Flexbox for Navigation bar
 - Have a form in About Me page